 Similarly, within the last two years, South Korea has been at the center of much concern.
 As tensions increased between North Korea and the United States, they were in the middle.
 While the situation is calm today, that doesn’t change the fact that there are risks.

 If you’re banking in a risk-prone jurisdiction, this could have serious implications.
 That doesn’t mean you shouldn’t bank there.
-But, like all the considerations discussed, you should make an informed decision.
+But, as with all the considerations discussed, you should make an informed decision.

 Yes, this is a report about why choosing a jurisdiction is as important as choosing the right banks.
 But the banks themselves can also act as an indicator of the jurisdiction.
-After all, the jurisdiction is the one that imposes regulation and monitors the banks.
+After all, the jurisdiction is the one that imposes regulations and monitors the banks.
 So understanding whether the banks are strong will give you a lot of insight.
-If you would like to read more about finding the right banks, read our article Bank Account Opening Doesn’t Have To Cost You Thousands Of Dollars.

 To start, determine whether banks are implementing the correct procedures.
 This includes CDD, KYC, AML, and CTF.